 The 3 Types of Real Estate “Retirement”

-Of course, this question implies that real estate investors actually WANT to retire, and based on the responses, this is definitely not the case.
-In fact, real estate investor’s views on retirement can be broken into three categories: 1) I will never retire for investing, 2) I want $X in order to retire and 3) If I reach my financial goals, I will shift my focus to other work.
+How much do you need/want to retire from real estate investing?
+Of course, this question implies that real estate entrepreneurs actually WANT to retire, and based on the responses from our Best Ever Show Community, this is definitely not the case.
+In fact, their views on real estate retirement can be broken into three categories: 1) I will never retire from investing, 2) I want $X in order to retire, and 3) If I reach my financial goals, I will shift my focus to other work.